F-Droid: Scope of project

-F-Droid builds apps from publicly available and freely licensed source code.
-The project says it is run entirely by volunteers and has no formal app review process, but some contributors have been paid for their work.
-New apps, which must be free of proprietary software are contributed by user submissions or the developers themselves.
+F-Droid builds apps from publicly available and freely licensed source code; new apps, which must be free of proprietary software, are contributed by user submissions or the developers themselves.
+F-Droid tries to check the source code and remove issues, but warns that the checking is not exhaustive.
+Many app stores, such as Google Play and Apple's App Store, screen apps mostly using automated tools only; malware with defeat devices can pass these tests, by detecting when the software is being automatically tested and delaying malicious activity.

+The project describes itself as having a core of volunteers; some contributors have been paid for their work.

 Client application

 F-Droid is not available on the Google Play Store.
 To install the F-Droid client, the user has to allow installation from "Unknown sources" in Android settings and retrieve the F-Droid Android application package (.apk file) from the official site.

 The client was designed to be resilient against surveillance, censorship, and unreliable Internet connections.
 To promote anonymity, it supports HTTP proxies and repositories hosted on Tor onion services.
-Client devices can function as impromptu "app stores", distributing downloaded apps to other devices over local Wi-Fi, Bluetooth, and Android Beam.
+Client devices can function as impromptu "app stores", distributing downloaded apps to other devices over local Wi-Fi and Bluetooth.
 The F-Droid client app automatically offers updates for installed F-Droid apps; when the F-Droid Privileged Extension is installed, updates can also be installed by the app itself in the background.
 However, automatic updates are not turned on by default.
 The extension requires the device to have root access, or to be able to flash a zip file.